thundra-io/thundra-agent-nodejs/README.md

 * `debug`, only `debug` and higher precedence logs will be reported.
 * `none`, none of the logs will be reported.

+## Trace ColdStart

+You can enable **coldstart tracing** by setting `THUNDRA_AGENT_LAMBDA_TRACE_COLDSTART_ENABLE` environment variable to `true` (which is disabled by default).
+When coldstart tracing is enabled, during coldstart (first invocation of the Lambda container), imports/requires are traced, and they are reported with their module names, file names, types and durations under the `init` span of the invocation trace chart to give you insights about which modules are the highest coldstart overhead.

+By default, top `100` imports/requires with the highest duration are reported (others are filtered out) and top import/require limit can be configured by setting `THUNDRA_AGENT_LAMBDA_TRACE_COLDSTART_MODULE_LOAD_DURATION_TOP` environment variable (which is `100` by default as mentioned).

+Another traced import/require limit is the depth.
+By default, imports/requires are traced until depth `10` at max and the max depth can be configured by setting `THUNDRA_AGENT_LAMBDA_TRACE_COLDSTART_MODULE_LOAD_DEPTH_MAX` environment variable (which is `10` by default as mentioned).

+Another optional import/require filtering mechanism is duration.
+Even though there is no duration based filtering applied by default, you can specify minimum duration for imports/requires to be traced by setting `THUNDRA_AGENT_LAMBDA_TRACE_COLDSTART_MODULE_LOAD_DURATION_MIN` environment variable.

 ## Mask Sensitive Data

 You can specify the keys to be masked in the trace by passing the key names